 Rather than staying in the dark, it’s important for both buyers and sellers to know ahead of time what they’re likely to pay in closing costs.
 The more educated you are on the process, the more smoothly it is likely to go.

-Costs for buyers
+Closing Costs for Buyers

 Those who are in the market for a new home should expect to pay off a variety of different fees when the process begins to finalize itself.
 Buyers are typically charged any fees that are necessary for obtaining a mortgage, as well as home inspection costs, title insurance/settlement fees, the costs for property taxes and transfer taxes.